UtsavUpadhyay08/Github_issue_scraper/README.md

 ```

 ## Usage
-1. Navigate to the directory where you cloned the GitHub Scraper repository.
-2. The scraper will generate a 'topics' folder in the base directory if it doesn't exist already.
+1. The scraper will generate a 'topics' folder in the base directory if it doesn't exist already.
 Inside this folder, it will create subfolders for each specified topic.
-Within each topic folder, JSON files containing issue data for each repository will be stored.
+2. Within each topic folder, JSON/PDF files containing issue data for each repository will be stored.